Environment

 - Handy SL, Boarnet MG, Ewing R, Killingsworth RE (2002) How the built environment affects physical activity.
 American Journal of Preventive Medicine 23: 64-73.

-- Perdue WC, Stone LA, Gostin LO (2003) The Built Environment and Its Relationship to the Public’s Health: The Legal Framework.
+- Perdue WC, Stone LA, Gostin LO (2003) The built environment and its relationship to the public's health: The legal framework.
 American Journal of Public Health 93: 1390-1394.

 - Björk J, Albin M, Grahn P, Jacobsson H, Ardö J, et al. (2008) Recreational values of the natural environment in relation to neighbourhood satisfaction, physical activity, obesity and wellbeing.
 Journal of Epidemiology and Community Health 62: e2.